What are TN Visas?

-- Management Consultant who must have: Baccalaureate Degree or five years' experience in consulting or related field.
+- Management Consultant who must have: baccalaureate or five years' experience in consulting or related field.

-- Medical Technologist/Medical Lab Technologist (Canada) who must have: Baccalaureate Degree or post secondary diploma *and three years' experience.
+- Medical Technologist/Medical Lab Technologist (Canada) who must have: baccalaureate or post secondary diploma *and three years' experience.
 (U.S. job must be in a laboratory to perform chemical, biological, hematological, immunologic, microscopic, or bacteriological tests, and analyses for diagnosis, treatment or prevention of disease)

 - Nurse, Registered (must have state/provincial license)

 - Physician (teaching and/or research only, MD or state/provincial license)